 While trekking you will be staying at the best available teahouses run by locals families.
 At Lukla, Phakding and Namche you will get rooms with attached bathrooms and can enjoy free hot showers.
 At higher elevations, the lodges will have only basic facilities – bed, shared washroom and a communal sitting and dining area.
 You will have to pay extra for using the wi-fi hotspot and charging your electronic devices.

-1 or 2 nights full board camping at Island Peak Base Camp.
+2 nights full board camping at Island Peak Base Camp.
 You will be sleeping and dining in tents.
 For your comfort we assign 1 sleeping tent per climber.

 At hotels and tea-houses, accommodation is on twin-sharing basis.
 If you are a solo traveller, you get to share the room with a fellow traveller of the same gender.
 Single room will be available on request, at added cost.
 Single rooms are available in Kathmandu and at lower elevations while trekking.
 But at higher elevations, where only a handful of teahouses operate, single rooms are not offered.

 In Kathmandu enjoy breakfast, welcome and farewell dinners.